top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 ### Existing Solution {#saviors-final-literature}
 <!--- Was there a baseline implementation in Duckietown which you improved upon, or did you implemented from scratch?
 Describe the "prior work"-->

 There was a previous implementation from the MIT classes in 2016.
 Of course we had a look into the old software and found out that one step of them was quite similar to ours: They based their obstacle detection on the colors of the obstacles.
 Therefore they also did their processing in the HSV color space as we did.
-Further information on why filtering colors in the HSV space is advantageous can be found [Theory Chapter](#saviors-HSV).
+Further information on why filtering colors in the HSV space is advantageous can be found in the [Theory Chapter](#saviors-HSV).

 Nevertheless, we implemted our solution from scratch and didn't base ours on any further concepts found in their software.
 That is why you won't find any further similarites between the two implementations.
 The reasons for implementing our own code from scratch can be found in the next section [Opprtunity](#saviors-final-opportunity).
 In short, last year's solution considered the image given the original camera's perspective and tried to classify the objects based on their contour.
 We are using a very different approach concerning those two crucial parts as you can see in the [Contribution](#saviors-final-contribution) section.